cliffhall/react-chat-client/README.md

 ### Component state management
-All state is kept in the ```Client``` component and passed down to the subcomponents as props, along with callbacks that manage that the state.
+All state is kept in the ```Client``` component and passed down to the subcomponents as props, along with callbacks that manage the state.
 Therefore when a subcomponent makes a change and invokes a callback, it indirectly updates the state of the parent component, causing all other subcomponents that receive that particular bit of state to be re-rendered.
 This is standard procedure in React, of course, but if you're just starting out, understanding this flow will help you follow what's happening.